AOEpeople/aoe_technology_radar/README.md

 - **ring**: Ring section in radar.
 One of `discover`, `productize`, `scale`
 - **info**: (optional) A short textual description of the item (visible in overview pages)

+### Template
+It is recommended to use **_template.md** file as a template for new items.
+It contains the structure that should be uses for all items with some explanation how to use it.

+### History
-The name of the .md file acts as item identifier and may overwrite items with the same name from older releases.
+The name of the .md file acts as item identifier.

-If an item is overwritten in a new release, the attributes from the new item are merged with the old ones and a new history entry is created for that item.
+If an item also exists in a newer release, the attributes from the new item are merged with the old ones.
+The content of the md-files is merged.
+The content of the newest file is displayed first.

+### Use GitHub to work on content
+The easiest way to work on the *.md files is the usage of GitHub.
+Use the branch `PrepareContent` to change the md files.
+Simply switch to [PrepareContent branch](https://github.com/Haufe-Lexware/aoe_technology_radar/tree/PrepareContent/radar/2017-11-21) and start to edit the md files.
+Commit your changes with a short note what you changed.
+I will merge the changes from time to time to the master branch.

 ## Deployment